 I have learned some powerful lessons when teaching minimalism to kids.
-Here are my tips for teaching your kid minimalism (based on my own failures):
+Here are my tips for teaching your kids about minimalism (based on my own successes and failures):

 1 – Lead by example

 2 – Practice gratefulness when teaching minimalism to kids

 Toys litter the floors, and it looks like an open box toy store.
 My kids did not have friends with less.
 They had friends with more, so much more.